 The first fact is consistent with many models of multi-product exporters where a single firm attribute, usually firm productivity, drives both scope (the ability to produce many products) and scale (the ability to produce at scale due to lower marginal cost).
 Examples include Bernard et al. (2011), Bernard et al. (2010), and Arkolakis et al. (2020).
 To set ideas straight, consider a Melitz's style model where firms face random product-specific shocks (on the cost or demand side) and a single firm productivity which translates into a marginal cost parameter common across all of its products.
 All else constant, lower marginal cost implies higher product sales and higher variable profits, which encourage high productivity firms to export more products.
 While not all products exported by high productivity exporters sell in large amounts due to product-specific shocks, the Melitz's style model implies a positive correlation between sales and scope.
-Indeed, the model is also consistent with the fact that large scope exporters sell more in their top-selling products than do small scope exporters.
+Indeed, the fact that large scope exporters sell more in their top-selling products than do small scope exporters is often used to motivate models where firm productivity drives both scope and scale.